ChandraCXC/iris-docs/markdown/threads/science/sedstacker/index.md

 normalizations done to the Stack.

-Stacks can be removed from the session by clicking the "Delete" button in the bottom-right corner.
+Stacks can be removed from the session by clicking the "Delete" button in the bottom-right corner, or by right-clicking on the Stack under "Open Stacks" and selecting "Delete."
 Iris will ask for the user's confirmation before deleting a Stack.

 |   |